pradeesh-ml/Agentic-AI-Arichitectures/Reflection/README.md

-# Agentic AI: Reflection Pattern
+# Agentic AI: Reflection Loop

 This project implements a **Reflection Loop**, an agentic AI architecture where a model does not stop after producing a single response.
 Instead, it **generates, critiques, and refines its own output** through a structured, multi-step workflow.